-(b) For any inmate convicted of murder, attempted murder, sexual battery, or attempted sexual battery, or any inmate who has been sentenced to a 25-year minimum mandatory sentence previously provided in s.
-775.082, and whose presumptive parole release date is more than $\underline{7}$ 5 years after the date of the initial interview, a hearing examiner shall schedule an interview for review of the presumptive parole release date.
-The such interview shall take place once within $\underline{7}$ 5 years after the initial interview and once every $\underline{7}$ 5 years thereafter if the commission finds that it is not reasonable to expect that parole will be granted at a hearing during the following years and states the bases for the finding in writing.
-For any inmate who is within 7 years of his or her tentative release date, the commission may establish an interview date before prior to the 7-year 5-year schedule.
+(b) For any inmate convicted of murder, attempted murder, sexual battery, attempted sexual battery, or who has been sentenced to a 25 year minimum mandatory sentence previously provided in s.
+775.082, and whose presumptive parole release date is more than 5 years after the date of the initial interview, a hearing examiner shall schedule an interview for review of the presumptive parole release date.
+Such interview shall take place once within 5 years after the initial interview and once every 5 years thereafter if the commission finds that it is not reasonable to expect that parole will be granted at a hearing during the following years and states the bases for the finding in writing.
+For any inmate who is within 7 years of his or her tentative release date, the commission may establish an interview date prior to the 5-year schedule.